tpeterz/BigData_Kafka/README.md

 - Displayed on a **Flask web interface**
 - Filterable by artist, genre, platform, country, mood, rating, or whether the song was skipped

-This mimics how real platforms like Spotify or Apple Music analyze listener behavior, using randomized data for educational purposes.
+This simulates how actual music streaming platforms analyze listener behavior, using randomized data for educational purposes.

 ---